streamdata-gallery-organizations/urban-airship/_listings/urban-airship/appcontentproduct-iddownload-post-postman.md

   "info": {
     "name": "Urban Airship Post App Content Product Download", "_postman_id": "3bfba086-0eac-4ee3-b4ac-734e29404ce7",
     "description": "Returns a temporary URL where the client can download the content.
 In the payload, the receipt string is the receipt data from the purchase.
-It should be unaltered from how Apple delivers it to your application.udid is an optional field to help identify a particular user’s purchases, which can aid debugging.
-It should always be a hash of the UDID, not the actual UDID, to ensure compliance with Apple’s TOS.
-The optional version field should be the StoreFront library version, or custom if you’re building your own.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+It should be unaltered from how Apple delivers it to your application.udid is an optional field to help identify a particular user???s purchases, which can aid debugging.
+It should always be a hash of the UDID, not the actual UDID, to ensure compliance with Apple???s TOS.
+The optional version field should be the StoreFront library version, or custom if you???re building your own.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [